verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [AUTHZ-CHECK-2] Fee Grant checks

 If the transaction fees are paid by the `corporation` account (via fee grant) instead of the `operator` account:

+> Realization: this check is performed by the corporation's `x/feegrant` allowance during standard transaction-fee processing (see the [Delegation Module](#delegation-module) note), not by the VPR message handler.
+The allowance enforces steps 1–3 below — existence + message-type filter (step 1), cycle reset (step 2), and sufficiency (step 3) — and the standard fee-deduction path performs the debit from the corporation's account.
+Steps 1–3 therefore specify the behaviour the allowance MUST realize, not separate handler logic; `fg.remaining_spend` reflects the allowance's running balance (see the [FeeGrant](#feegrant) entity).

 1. A `FeeGrant` `fg` MUST exist where `fg.grantor_corporation_id` = `co.id` (where `co` is the `Corporation` entry resolved from the signing `corporation` account by [[AUTHZ-CHECK-5]](#authz-check-5-corporation-registration-check)), `fg.grantee` = `operator`, and `fg.msg_types` includes the current message type.
 2. If `fg.expiration` is set: